Tinkoff (cycling team): Team CSC: 2003–2008

-Following an off-season marred by financial difficulties that resulted in wage cuts for a number of riders, the 2005 spring season was the strongest yet for CSC, with wins by Julich and Jens Voigt.
+Following an off-season marred by financial difficulties that resulted in wage cuts for most riders, the 2005 spring season was the strongest yet for CSC, with wins by Julich and Jens Voigt.
 Julich's victory in Paris–Nice made him the first rider to wear the leader's jersey in the new UCI ProTour.
 This was followed by three team stage wins in the Giro d'Italia, one by David Zabriskie and two by Basso, though the overall victory escaped from Basso when he was beset by a stomach ailment.

 Midway through the 2005 Tour de France, CSC extended sponsorship until 2008 at a higher level, enabling Riis to renew the contract with Basso for an additional three years.
 Basso got second place in the tour and Zabriskie won in the prologue.
 Julich won the Eneco Tour and Carlos Sastre came second.
 Nicki Sørensen won a stage of the Vuelta a España.
 Team CSC won the 2005 ProTour, with Julich as the #8 ranked individual rider of the year, the highest placed rider in the team.

 Until 2009, the team used Cervélo bikes and Shimano components.
 The arrangement with the small Canadian manufacturer worked well for CSC, as Cervélo's strength is time-trials, at which CSC has specialists.